Nestallum/Jupyter_Notebook_Installation_Tutorial/README.md

 ### Launch Jupyter Notebook:
 To launch Jupyter Notebook, you can click on the Jupyter Notebook app, and it will open in your browser automatically.

-Alternatively, you can open a terminal and enter the following command:
+Alternatively, you can open an **Anaconda terminal** and enter the following command:

     jupyter notebook